KendrickPC/udportfolio-master/README.md

 18. views/css/style.css file .mover adjusted to increase  sites performance with hardware accelerated CSS.
 The GPU can be trigger by including the transform: translateZ(0); declaration.
 Furthermore, adding the backface-visibility property with the hidden value can make a big difference in equipments as it enables hardware acceleration.
 Both properties are applied to the .mover class selector.
 Reference: https://developer.mozilla.org/en-US/docs/Web/CSS/backface-visibility

+19. Removed testing of console.log("Average scripting time to generate last 10 frames: " + sum / 10 + "ms"); for faster load time.

+20. Removed testing of console.log("Time to generate pizzas on load: " + timeToGenerate[0].duration + "ms"); for faster load time.

+21. Removed testing of console.log("Time to generate pizzas on load: " + timeToGenerate[0].duration + "ms"); for faster load time.

+22. Removed testing of console.log(dx); & console.log(newWidth); for faster load time.

+23. Removed testing of console.log("bug in sizeSwitcher"); for faster load time.

+24. Removed testing of console.log("bug in changeSliderLabel"); for faster load time.